Self-Exams Save Lives

 8. Inspect your legs

 Sit down; prop each leg in turn on the other stool or chair.
 Use the hand mirror to examine the genitals.
-Check the front and sides of both legs, thigh to shin, ankles, tops of feet, between toes and under toenails.
-Examine soles of feet and heels.
+Check the front and sides of both legs, thigh to shin.
+Then, finish with ankles and feet, including soles, toes and nails (without polish).